gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 x_G  = z[U] - z[V]  differences along each edge
 ```

-which for a line graph is exactly the cumulative histogram (Design paper,
+For a **pure** line graph this is exactly the cumulative histogram (Design
-Example 4.1).
+paper, Example 4.1) — verified on `education.num`, where a path graph with one
+end grounded reproduces the suffix sums. **The graphs here are not pure**: a
+bottom edge on every cell gives each one a direct link to ground, so levels
+never accumulate along the line and the weights come out local rather than
+cumulative.
+See spec §9.1 — this is why a width-`w` range query reads `w+1`
+edges rather than 2.

 ### Bottom, and why nothing is grounded